 Child’s case is lost to follow-up.
 If child/family moves out of state, please notify the Lead Poisoning Prevention Program so they can notify the health department in the state where the child has relocated.
 The case may also be closed if the medical provider or family does not plan on further follow-up testing.
 There should be at least three documented attempts to contact the family, whether by phone or letters.
 If possible, the last attempt to reach the family should be through certified mail.

 7. Environmental Investigation Procedures

-7.1 Environmental Investigation Procedures for Homes of Children with EBLLs
+7.1 Environmental Investigation Procedures for Children Exposed to Lead